Is Meta Becoming "Myanmar's Northern Region-Like"?

 Editor | Zhang Fan

-On November 6th, tech giant Meta was exposed for a "fraudulent advertising" incident.
-An internal Meta document shows that about 10% of the company's revenue in 2024 came from fraudulent ads and ads for prohibited goods, which is approximately $16.9 billion.
+On November 6th, technology giant Meta was exposed in a "fraudulent advertising" incident.
+An internal Meta document shows that about 10% of the company's revenue in 2024 came from fraudulent ads and ads for prohibited goods, which amounts to approximately $16.9 billion.

 However, a Meta spokesperson responded that the company's internal estimate that 10.1% of its revenue came from fraudulent and other prohibited ads was "rough and overly inclusive," and the actual figure was lower.
 But he refused to provide updated data.
 The spokesperson said that as of 2025, Meta had removed more than 134 million pieces of fraudulent ad content.